josh-works/josh-works.github.io/lessons-from-pregnancy-and-birth-of-my-wife-and-i-child-1.md

 crosspost_to_medium: false
 categories: [annual_review]
 tags: [annual_review]
-permalink: 2019-review
+permalink: thoughts-from-edens-pregnancy-and-birth
 image: /images/title_image.jpg
 ---

 ### We were low-hope over the last year

 So we didn't plan/prepare mentally for much after birth.

 We prepped well for birth, esp.
 Kristi, but we got laid out pretty hard by the post-birth experience.

 Having a mother-in-law that you get along with well is a huge benefit.

-Multigenerational housing FTW
+Multigenerational housing FTW.

 We have tons of time of/together.
 Kristi, 3 months.
 Mom, 6 weeks, me... meh

 ### Interactions with the medical system

 Interactions with the medical system required what I consider to be a surprising amount of advocacy.

 I was routinely livid at the low standard of care, but understanding why people say "there's no other way!"